 Everyone knows you should use strong passwords and not reuse them, but with so many accounts how do you keep track?
 Security professionals recommend using a password manager to create, store, and manage strong, unique passwords for all your accounts.
-For faculty and staff, Princeton provides LastPass Enterprise (for University business) and LastPass Premium (for personal use).
+For faculty and staff, Princeton provides LastPass Enterprise (for University business), LastPass Premium or Families (for personal use).
 For students, Princeton provides LastPass Premium.
 These accounts are free of charge.

 With LastPass, you use one strong “master” password to protect the passwords of all your other accounts.
 Use LastPass' password generator to create long, complex passwords for your accounts.
 You don’t have to remember them all, just remember your master password, and let LastPass remember the rest.